Byteology/byteology.github.io/src/Byteology.Website/Thoughts/Data/strategic-recruitment-part-6.md

-# Concise Guide to Specialized Recruitment - Part 6: Onboarding and Training
+# Concise Guide to Strategic Recruitment - Part 6: Onboarding and Training
 The recruitment process extends beyond the act of hiring and concludes when a new employee becomes fully integrated into the team.
 This crucial phase is achieved through effective onboarding and training methods.

 ---